Best of

 Curated short lists for the West Loop — where to eat, drink, caffeinate, stretch, and run errands.
 Every pick links through to a full listing with the address and hours.

-- Best pizza The West Loop carries a healthy spread of pizza styles — Roman al taglio by the slice, Chicago deep dish, New York rounds, and pizza-bar concepts.
+- Best pizza Pizza in the West Loop covers more ground than its size suggests — Roman al taglio by the slice on Randolph, Chicago deep dish from Lou Malnati's and Nancy's, New York rounds, and full pizza-bar concepts.

 - Best brunch Brunch is a serious part of the West Loop's identity — most of the neighborhood's marquee restaurants serve a Saturday and Sunday brunch, and a handful of dedicated brunch and breakfast spots draw lines on weekends.